 And then the winter came.
 The days when I checked the weather app almost daily.
 Winter is nice to watch only in Game of Thrones.
 The best part about winter is I didn't have to worry about what clothes I was wearing.
 All my photos taken during the winter look the same.
 One jacket to rule them all.
 The season drags the life out of everything around here.
 Trees look haunted, people look sick, the air feels like the world is about to end anytime.
 Winter in India is much better any day because the summer here, when people go out the most and bike around a lot, is the winter back home.

 Even if I keep the deadly winter in mind, the beauty of Europe is overwhelming beyond doubt.
 You just can't get enough of this place.
 You, nature, and nothingness in between.
 Such are my kind of places, and there are enough of such spots here.
 Sometimes even in a nearby park.
-If I say I traveled to nine countries in twelve months, it sounds like I have taken a vacation almost every month but that's just the geographical advantage.
 The more I traveled, the more I wanted India to be like Europe.
 If every state can develop to its full potential, no other country can be as vibrant and as diverse as India.
 But that's just another story for later.

 I haven't told you about any of my actual experiences yet, but this post already seems long.
 Maybe I should start writing more as and when I can to document my best memories.
 It's been a great year so far, and I am not sure how long is the journey ahead.
 I can only enjoy while it lasts.
 I don't know what 12th June 2019 has to offer.